-Students will rotate through some additional non-core subjects (compulsory options), including Food Technology and Textiles.
-Year 7 students will participate in these two subjects rotating through one subject each semester.
+Students will rotate through some additional noncore subjects (compulsory options), including Food Technology and Textiles.
+Year 7 students will participate in these two subjects rotating through one subject from one semester to the next.

 Students will not choose option subjects until they enter Year 9.